-The other problem is that the current OR-join semantics does not treat composite tasks as "black boxes", i.e., in [3] the semantics is based on the "unfolding" of the YAWL model.
-This may be particularly counter-intuitive if a composite task on the path to an OR-join contains another OR-join in its decomposition.
-As a result, when evaluating whether an OR-join should be enabled at a given marking, the analysis will be performed at lower level nets that make up a YAWL specification.
-Consider a specification where task B in figure 5 is a composite task containing an OR-join task.
-The current semantics will result in the OR-join at a lower level being ignored.
+The other problem is that the OR-join semantics in [3] does not treat composite tasks as "black boxes", i.e., the semantics is based on the "unfolding" of the YAWL model.
 This semantics implies that a YAWL net at a lower level cannot be considered as a black box, thus impacting the OR-join analysis at a higher level net.
+Consider a specification where task B in Figure 5 is a composite task with an OR-join.
+When evaluating whether an OR-join should be enabled at a given marking, the analysis will be performed at lower level nets that make up a YAWL specification.
 This also applies for composite tasks which can deadlock.
 Consider marking c2 + c7.
-If task B contains a deadlock, then F is enabled.
+If task B contains a subprocess that will deadlock, then F is enabled.
 If B has proper completion, then F is not enabled.
 This also demonstrates that in the current semantics, composite tasks cannot be treated as black boxes.